 As an example, during a recent home care shift, a caregiver was helping a elderly client organize a kitchen cupboard.
 On a higher shelf, she found a .22 caliber handgun, with a box of bullets next to it.
 The client had forgotten about the gun, which may have been there for years.

 Previously, storing a gun on a shelf, out of the reach of children, would be meeting the legal standard of “securing the firearm”.
-But as of this past July, the client was unknowingly violating local laws.
+But as of July 2020, the client was unknowingly violating local laws.

-In 2019, to address guns, mental health and elder safety in home care and public safety in general, the San Diego City Council voted on an ordinance that specifically requires guns to be stored in a locked container/lock box or fitted with an approved trigger lock when not in use.
+In 2019, to address guns, mental health and elder safety in home health care and public safety in general, the San Diego City Council voted on an ordinance that specifically requires guns to be stored in a locked container/lock box or fitted with an approved trigger lock when not in use.
 The Los Angeles City Council crafted a similar law.
+In February of 2023, the Los Angeles County Board of supervisors passed even stricter gun restrictions based on guns, mental health, and elder safety.

 This particular client had no need for a gun and decided to get rid of it, but sometimes, the situation is not so clear cut.